 Conclusions

-In this article, we have covered what GDPR is and what you need to think of to become GDPR compliant.
-For many companies, GDPR may not be very cumbersome, but compliance may still mean a substantial amount of work if your company handles a lot of personal data.
+In this article, we have covered GDPR and what you need to think of to become GDPR compliant.
+GDPR may not be very cumbersome for many companies, but compliance may still mean a substantial amount of work if your company handles a lot of personal data.
 If you need help ensuring your IT systems are GDPR compliant, we would be happy to help you.
 Here, you can find details of our software development services.
 In future articles, we plan to give some detailed advice – mainly on how to make your website GDPR compliant.